ipfs/camp/DEEP_DIVES/46-better-file-chunking.md

 even consensus 🤞 regarding the following deceptively simple
 checklist:

-- [ ] Identify about 10 distinct realistic user-stories where IPFS could
-or already does play a central role.
+- [x] Identify about 10 distinct realistic user-stories where IPFS could or already does play a central role.

+**-- usecases/problems**

+**--- Ultra-High-Quality video files are large, and the current chunking of 256k is rather small for this purpose.
+Max quality 8k requires about 360mbps which translates to needing about 180 blocks per second without accounting for buffering.
+Considering aplications like VR we are looking at an order of magnitude increase in packet/second requirements.**

+**--- Video streams benefit from block boundaries coinciding with frame boundaries, ideally having an I-frame ( full frame ) at the start of every block**

+**--- In case of source code repositories on IPFS it would be desirable to have one block per file to reduce the access latency.**

+**--- In case of source code repositories on IPFS it is desirable to have semi-deterministic chunking to facilitate file portion deduplication, and thus reduce amount of storage required**

-- [ ] Clearly identify pros and cons of chunking algorithm proliferation keeping the above list in mind ( spoiler alert: the author is strongly for reducing proliferation, but also recognizes that there are rather few effective tools for doing so )
+- [x] Clearly identify pros and cons of chunking algorithm proliferation keeping the above list in mind

+**--- pro: content-aware chunking maximally reduces storage, transport and computation resources** **--- pro: content-aware chunking with built in assumptions for multiple versions with very small deltas across the same file would further magnify he effect above ( storage / transport / computation )**
+**--- con: difficult to use as a "hash function" outside of the context of IPFS** **--- con: efficient seeking to an arbitrary offset becomes more difficult with non-static chunking** **--- con: content-aware chunking is more likely to result in too many small blocks, due to there being too many "interesting" cutpoints within a given set of structured data**

-- [ ] Regardless of above outcome identify if there exists a low ( single-digit )
-number of "general-purpose types of content" that could benefit from a single shared chunking strategy.
+- [x] Regardless of above outcome identify if there exists a low ( single-digit ) number of "general-purpose types of content" that could benefit from a single shared chunking strategy.

+**--- NO**

-- [ ] Identify whether the above number of algorithms could be reduced to 1 ( **one** ) which could then viably **replace the current defaults**.
+- [x] Identify whether the above number of algorithms could be reduced to 1 ( **one** ) which could then viably **replace the current defaults**.

+**--- no agreement was reached within the large sample size of 2**

 ## List of various ( often conflicting ) prior-art discussions within Protocol Labs